Pyrrah/Twemoji/README.md

 Based on [Avris\Twemoji](https://gitlab.com/Avris/Twemoji).

+> [!NOTE]
-*Since 2023, @jdecked has stopped working for Twitter but continues to maintain the package on Jdecked/Twemoji.
-We use the latest version.*
+> Since 2023, @jdecked no longer works for Twitter but continues to maintain the package on Jdecked/Twemoji.
+> To get the most up-to-date emojis, we use the latest version of the CDN by default.

 What is Twemoji ?
 -----------------